MQLib/MQLib/bin/README.md

 }
 ```

-When constructing the off-diagonal entries of the instance, we create a vector of type `MQLib::Instance::InstanceTuple`, which is a typedef of type `std::pair<std::pair<int, int>, double>`.
+When constructing the off-diagonal entries of the instance, we create a vector of type `mqlib::Instance::InstanceTuple`, which is a typedef of type `std::pair<std::pair<int, int>, double>`.
 Variable numbers are 1-indexed when providing this information.
 The output of this code is the same as the previous example:

 ```
 Best objective value: 6